Oil Pipe Line Transportation Systems

 This Standard does not cover the following:

-(a) Auxiliary piping systems such as those used for air. water, steam, gas, fuel, and lubricating oil;
+(a) Auxiliary piping systems such as those used for air, water, steam, gas, fuel, and lubricating oil;

-(e) Liquefied natural gas lines;
+(e) Liquefied natural gas lines; and

-(f) Fuel distribution systems; and
+(f) Fuel distribution systems.

-It is not intended that the application of this Standard shall operate to prevent the development of new equipment or practices, nor to prescribe specifically how such innovations should be handled.
+It is not intended that the application of this Standard shall operate to prevent the development of new equipment or practices, nor to prescribe specifically how such new innovations should be handled.